cseseniordesign/rna-nanostructures/documentation/process/process.md

 3. Slowdown with ReactJS/Django integration

 #### Comments and Notes from Sponsors
-s

 	Clean up dashboard

 		- 10 to 100 for # of designs

 		- sequences per scaffold should be removed and set to 1

 		- search type always mc

 		- motif path requires mc

 		- possibly different applications

 		- look at TTR example, those should be defaults

 		- each test case is representative of a different use case

 		- on output page show command that would be used to run to run command

 ### Release 5